DavidHurta/enhancements/enhancements/update/cvo-log-level-api.md

 ### Implementation Details/Notes/Constraints

-This enhancement proposes to create a new `operator/v1/types_clusterversion.go` file in the [OpenShift API repository](https://github.com/openshift/api).
+This enhancement proposes to create a new `operator/v1alpha1/types_clusterversion.go` file in the [OpenShift API repository](https://github.com/openshift/api).
-Meaning the new data types will be part of the [`github.com/openshift/api/operator/v1`][github.com/openshift/api/operator/v1] package.
-A new feature-gated cluster scoped configuration API resource will be defined to configure the CVO.
+Meaning the new data types will be part of the [`github.com/openshift/api/operator/v1alpha1`][github.com/openshift/api/operator/v1alpha1] package.
+A new feature-gated cluster scoped alpha configuration API resource will be defined to configure the CVO.

 The types are inspired by the existing [`OperatorSpec`][OperatorSpec] and [`OperatorStatus`][OperatorStatus]